Church in the Community

 A Christmas Party is held in the church for younger children, with Father Christmas arriving with his pony and sack full of presents.

 The Avening Church of England Education Fund provides Funds to support the Village Youth Club for 7-13 year olds.
 It also annually invites applications from villagers for funds to help with any special educational need of village youngsters.

 The Avening Youth Club for 7 – 13 year olds meets every Tuesday evening in the Village Memorial Hall, from 6.00pm to 8.00pm.

 Activities are varied, including cookery evenings, film nights, indoor football, quizzes, pool table, computer, parties, tuck shop and general high spirits!

-The club is primarily financed by the Avening Church of England Education Fund established by the late Col. Stewart Carter and is professionally staffed by the Young Gloucestershire Organisation.
+The club is primarily financed by the Avening Church of England Education Fund and is professionally staffed by The Door.

 The present team was formed soon after the bells were restored at the Millennium; only one member had rung before.

 Our aim is to ensure that the Avening bells are rung for church services and weddings, and to ring in the New Year at midnight.
 We are always willing to train people who are interested to learn.